twcook/S3M_Python/docs_source/source/config.rst

 You can use the library to create S3Model models.

-For hands on experience we recomend that you start with the `S3MPython Examples <http://datainsights.tech/S3MPython_examples/>`_.
+For hands on experience we recommend that you start with the `S3MPython Training Examples <https://github.com/twcook/S3M_Python_Training_examples>`_.
+This is a set of Jupyter notebooks that walk through each of the data model components.